VamsiKrishna2998/Dashboardpackage/README.md

-# DashboardPackage
+# DashboardProduct
- Dashboardpackage contains Metrics from the TestRail application and Jira application
+ DashboardProduct contains Metrics from the TestRail application and Jira application

 # testrailmetrics
  testrailmetrics package display the test metrics from testRail application